I Did My Own Wedding Makeup. It Was The (Second) Best Decision I Made

 Some core products key to my look were the Rare Beauty Always An Optimist Pore Diffusing Primer that I tested earlier this year alongside R29 beauty-editor favorite, Lawless’ Forget The Filler Foundation mixed with my go-to Make Up For Ever HD Skin Foundation.

-I crafted a soft, warm shadow look by starting with a base of e.l.f.'s Liquid Metallic Eyeshadow in Moon, Chantecaille’s Jasmine Eyeshadow Duet and my favorite travel eyeshadow palette, Natasha Denona’s Mini Glam Palette.
+I crafted a soft, warm shadow look by starting with a base of e.l.f.'s Liquid Metallic Eyeshadow in Moon (a game-day swap from what I had in my OG breakdown), Chantecaille’s Jasmine Eyeshadow Duet, and my favorite travel eyeshadow palette, Natasha Denona’s Mini Glam Palette.
 A dual-ended Stila waterproof liquid eyeliner has always been my must-have for my signature feline flick, and I wouldn’t have trusted anything else for my big day.
 A full strip of falsies (even trimmed down to size) tends to weigh down my eyes, but I love individuals or clusters; I added two Ardell trios to the outer corners of my eyes for an extra winged, lifted effect.

 AdvertisementADVERTISEMENT